zubairwazir/dev-sprint-devops-project/README.md

 ### Testing Analysis

 For this project I have only implemented Unit testing.
-However, in future projects I would wish to implement Integrational testing and other forms such as performance testing especially for the Pipeline(i.e. to make it faster), non-functional testing to increase stability etc.
+However, in future projects I would wish to implement Integration testing and other forms such as performance testing especially for the Pipeline(i.e. to make it faster), non-functional testing to increase stability etc.

 ## Infrastructure